twc-openstack/cirrus-designate-sink-handler/README.md

 This is the exchange that Neutron is configured with.
 This must match what is configured in Neutron.

+## region_name
+**Default**: None

+If specified, then all neutron and nova API calls will be limited to the region given.
+This is recommended in a multi-region environment.

 ## keystone_auth_uri

 **Required**